Alexoat76/holbertonschool-backend/0x01-caching/README.md

 - **[Cache replacement policies - LRU](https://intranet.hbtn.io/rltoken/Rnwk-rnoyZz6qDrwJGzYfw)**
 - **[Cache replacement policies - MRU](https://intranet.hbtn.io/rltoken/1sSLlFzowTEhU5YM4hmiWg)**
 - **[Cache replacement policies - LFU](https://intranet.hbtn.io/rltoken/Jr1doOF0zxCJBIjg7hSTww)**
-- What a caching system is
-- What FIFO means
-- What LIFO means
-- What LRU means
-- What MRU means
-- What LFU means
-- What the purpose of a caching system
-- What limits a caching system have

 ## Requirements
 ### General